KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/model_composition.rst

 #.
 Align the models to a common namespace by annotate the species and reactions using common ontologies
 #.
 Make all of the implicit connections among the models implicit.
 For example, to combine a metabolism model with a signaling model, make ATP an explicit component of the signaling model and update the effective rate constants accordingly.
 #.
 Identify the common species and reactions among the models
 #.
+Enumerate all emergent combinatorial complexity from the model merging
+#.
 Align the assumptions, granularity, and mathematical representation of the models

     #.
-Aligh the assumptions of all of the models.
+Align the assumptions of all of the models.
 This is typically challenging to do because the assumptions underyling models are rarely explicitly stated.
     #.
 Align the granularities of all common species and reactions
     #.
 Convert all models into explicit time-driven models.
 For example, convert Boolean models into stochastic models by assuming typical time and copy number scales.